 There may not be adequate capital to cover these losses until the break-even point.

-Some daycares also close to transform into kindergartens, especially group daycares.
+Some daycares are also close to transforming into kindergartens, especially group daycares.
 Also, daycares close due to understaffing.
-Where there are more kids, they need more people to achieve reasonable staff to caregiver ratio.
+Where there are more kids, they need more people to achieve a reasonable staff-to-caregiver ratio.

 Marketing for Daycare businesses.